NVIDIA/NeMo/docs/source/features/moe.rst

       moe_router_load_balancing_type: aux_loss  # to use the auxilary loss, other options include "sinkhorn".

 2. Set ``moe_aux_loss_coeff`` to specify the weight of the auxilary loss.
+The auxiliary loss is added to encourage distributing tokens equally among all experts.
 Values in the 1e-2 range are a good start, as follows:

    .. code-block:: yaml